What Data is Ingested into the Backtrace Application and Why?

 Is Backtrace GDPR Compliant?

-Per Article 28 of the GDPR, Backtrace is a processor.
+Per Article 28 of the GDPR, Backtrace is a Data Processor.
 That is, a third party company receiving data from controllers of data, which are on the front lines collecting, managing and housing data.

-As a processor, Backtrace ensures end user data collected during the crash reporting process is protected, managed properly and destroyed appropriately throughout the chain of development.
+As a Data Processor, Backtrace ensures end user data collected during the crash reporting process is protected, managed properly and destroyed appropriately throughout the chain of development.
 Backtrace customers have a host of controls to help ensure compliance with GDPR and corporate data protection policies.

 Is Backtrace COPPA Compliant?